The-Microservice-Dungeon/docs/docs/rules/architecture.md

 ## Map

-Map Map manages the gameworld and is responsible for generating and linking planets and their resources.
+Map manages the gameworld and is responsible for generating and linking planets and their resources.

 ## GameLog